nicobrinkkemper/fiveymm/README.md

 ## Upload with FTP
 - `npm run build`
 - upload build folder to ftp with your preferred FTP program
+- Be careful!
+Hashes might change for bundled css and js.
+Make sure they are the same, or simply upload the whole static folder along with all html files.

 ## General information about the source code